 Seriously, I’ve lost entire heads to these small little larvae.

-So, if you’re sick of losing brassica plants to cabbage worms like I am, here is what you need to know about getting rid of these pests in your garden.
+So, if you’re sick of losing brassica crops to cabbage worms like I am, here is what you need to know about getting rid of these pests in your garden.

 What Are Cabbage Worms?

-The name “cabbage worms” is actually a generic term that is several species of small, green caterpillars that love to eat cabbage and mustard family plants, known as the brassica family.
+The name “cabbage worms” is a generic term for several species of small, green caterpillars that love to eat cabbage and mustard family plants, known as the brassica family.
 If it’s part of the cabbage family, the worms will likely eat them.

 Cabbage worms are the immature, larvae form of cabbage moths.
-If you see small, white butterflies fluttering around your garden, don’t be surprised if you find cabbage worms.
+If you see small, white butterflies fluttering around your garden, don’t be surprised if you also find cabbage worms.
 White butterflies are often called “cabbage moths” or “cabbage whites,” even though they aren’t moths at all.
 Another caterpillar called the cabbage looper comes from a brown moth.